 Beth joined Watsi on December 26th, 2016.
-Four years ago, Beth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Beth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Beth's most recent donation supported Olerubari, a baby from Tanzania, to fund clubfoot surgery.

 Beth has funded healthcare for 20 patients in 8 countries.